 Insurance For domestic (United States and U.S. territories) air and ground shipments, Canadian ground shipments, and international air shipments the shipper may request that new goods be insured.
 Unless requested to do so in writing and confirmed to Customer in writing, Mercury is under no obligation to procure insurance on Customers behalf; in all cases, Customer shall pay all premiums, deductibles and costs in connection with procuring requested insurance.
 When requesting insurance, the shipper must:

 - Confirm that the goods are new, in original manufacturerpackaging

 - Record the amount of the insurance in the space designated on the Shippers Letter of Instruction or Mercury Waybill/Label.

 If the foregoing conditions are met, the goods identified on our Waybill/Label will be insured under an open policy.
 When such insurance is in place our liability shall in no event exceed the insured value or the actual amount of loss or damage, whichever is lower, plus the amount of any freight charges relating to such shipment.
 An additional charge will apply for shipments having an insured value.
 The insurance is subject to the terms, conditions, deductibles, exclusions and coverage (for which certain risks are excluded) of the open policy, a copy of which is available upon request.
 The maximum insured value Mercury will agree to on any shipment is $50,000.00, unless you receive prior written authorization from a senior Mercury manager or corporate officer.

-Notwithstanding any other provisions herein, used Merchandise and non-containerized ocean freight are only subject to recovery for an amount not exceeding their declared value or used market value, whichever is less.
+Used merchandise and non-containerized freight are only subject to recovery for an amount not exceeding their declared value or used market value, whichever is less.

 The value of any used equipment will be based on sale price if sold or replacement value if not.
 Mercury will not be responsible for mechanical derangement unless resulting from a peril covered under Mercurys open policy.